 Bridger buttplate, Long percussion lock, scroll trigger guard, hooked patent britch double bolted to long bar trigger plate with DST. iron thimbles and fore-end peice (the last GRRW made fore-end I have left), Hawken open rear and silver bladed-brass based front sights, 7/16" ramrod drilled and tapped for cleaning attachments.

 The barrel is browned to dull it down, it will likely end up with a super turkey choke in it if it survives proof loads.
-Wouldn't want to scare the turkeys because of the shine (that's why I wear a hat, too) I have ordered a Colerain rifled barrel for it but don't know if it will fit just right or not.
-If it does, there will both rifled and smoothbore barrels, if not I can build another rifled Baker.
+Wouldn't want to scare the turkeys because of the shine (that's why I wear a hat, too) As it stands, it's ready for a meeting with the American riflemen at the Battle of New Orleans.
+POR OBO

 #778 Here is one for the books, the beginnings of a Danish seal gun, with a 1600's style Snapplock, short octagon swamped GRRW .40 caliber barrel, nice wood, most of which will disappear as the gun finds its final shape.
 There will not be a buttstock, these light rifles were shot from the cheek, of your face, that is.
 SPOKEN FOR